-/etc/sysconfig/network-scripts/ifcfg-eth0.123 file contains a HWADDR declaration.
+/etc/sysconfig/network-scripts/ifcfg-eth0.123 file contains an HWADDR declaration.

-When using VLAN on RHEL 6.x, the main interface is not created, and the VLAN interface does not actually work correctly as a VLAN.
+When using virtual LAN (VLAN) on RHEL 6.x, the main interface is not created, and the VLAN interface does not actually work correctly as a VLAN.

-This is an issue with the udev script in RHEL 6.x.
-In RHEL 6.x, the udev scripts interpret the HWADDR field in an ifcfg-ethX.Y configuration file to mean that the configuration belongs to a real interface.
-It does not check for the existence of the VLAN field to exclude the field as a real interface.
-Therefore, you may see unpredictable behavior when including the HWADDR field in the ifcfg-ethX.Y file for a VLAN.
-The setting may, or may not, work.
+This issue is with the udev script in RHEL 6.x.
+In RHEL 6.x, the udev scripts interpret the HWADDR field in an ifcfg-ethX.Y configuration file to mean that the configuration belongs to an actual interface.
+It does not check for the existence of the VLAN field to exclude the field as an actual interface.
+Therefore, you might see unpredictable behavior when including the HWADDR field in the ifcfg-ethX.Y file for a VLAN.
+The setting might not work.
 When this setting does not work, it is because the scripts have created or renamed the main interface as ethX.Y instead of just ethX.
 Later, when adding the VLAN interface, it fails because ethX does not exist.